 Basic Investment Property Tax Rules

 A capital gain is any profit received from the sale of a capital asset.
 Capital assets are things such as stocks, real estate, bonds, collectibles or dividends.
 For tax purposes, profit from the sale of an investment property will be considered either a short-term or long-term capital gain.
 The fundamental difference between these two forms of gain is the length of time you held the asset.

 Long-term capital gains, on the other hand, are the proceeds from the sale of an asset you held for longer than one year, and fare much better as far as taxes are concerned.
-These gains are generally taxed at 0, 15, or 20 percent for the 2020 tax year.
+You can end up with a lower investment property income tax rate since long-term gains are generally taxed at 0, 15, or 20 percent for the 2021 tax year.
 However, If you’re in one of the lower tax brackets, you may find yourself taxed at 0 percent on your long-term gains.

 But, in true IRS fashion, there are different tax rules that apply to long-term capital gains from real estate.
 Investment property capital gains are taxed at 25 percent if you deduct depreciation on your tax return.
 This is a way for the IRS to recuperate some of the tax breaks and deductions you claim when you depreciate your property.